Every week, I see home buyers make the same expensive mistake: they simply don’t shop around for a mortgage.

-The APR shows the true cost of obtaining a loan, including points, the interest rate, broker fees and any other charges.
+The APR shows the true cost of obtaining a loan, including points, the interest rate, broker fees, and any other charges.
 The lower the yearly APR is the better deal you are getting.
-With the type of loan, interest rate, repayment terms and APR in consideration, you can sit down and make the choice about which loan is best.
+With the type of loan, interest rate, repayment terms, and APR in consideration, you can sit down and make the choice about which loan is best.

-7. Locking in Your Rate
+7. Locking in your rate

-Once you find a mortgage loan that you are happy with and receive preapproval, ask the lender to lock in the interest rate and provide you with a document in writing that states the interest rate you locked in, the amount of points you must pay, and how long the interest rate will be locked in before the offer expires.
+Once you find a mortgage loan that you are happy with and receive preapproval, ask the lender to lock in the interest rate and provide you with a document in writing that states the interest rate you locked in, the number of points you must pay, and how long the interest rate will be locked in before the offer expires.

-Locking in an interest rate means that even if interest rates rise within the specific time that you were guaranteed, you can still option a mortgage loan for the lower rate that you locked in.
+Locking in an interest rate means that even if interest rates rise within the specified time that you were guaranteed, you can still option a mortgage loan for the lower rate that you locked in.
 The only drawback is that if you lock in an interest rate, for example, 5% and rates drop to 4.5% the next week, you could be stuck with the higher rate if you choose to obtain a loan from the specific lender.
 Locking in an interest rate is still a generally wise idea if you are serious about purchasing a home soon.

 There are a lot of ways to begin shopping for mortgages.
 You may know an independent mortgage broker you want to use, or you may just pick up the phone and begin calling local banks and credit unions.
-You can also try an online service like LendingTree to get up to four mortgage loan quotes online instantly.
+You can also try an online service like get up to four mortgage loan quotes online instantly.

 Whichever route(s) you choose, remember that it’s often a good idea to try more than one, and that in the early stages of shopping for a mortgage loan, you’re under no obligation to move forward.
 As you go, try not to become overwhelmed with the many details and options in home loans.
 A bit of time and research will pay off in big savings for many years to come!